huntertran/blogengine-aspnetcore/homework.md

 ### Passing criteria

 - Attend 4/6 courses
-- Complete the assigment and score > 6.5 / 10
+- Complete the assignment and score > 6.5 / 10

 ### Support